MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ## Play video file

-You can play VVC video codec with .h266, .vvc, .266 and anything or .mp4 mixed with VVC codec:
+You can play VVC video codec with .h266, .vvc, .266, .mp4 and more:

 ```bash
 ffplay_vvceasy versatile.266
 ```

-Or if you have xHE-AAC audio codec:
+Or if you have xHE-AAC audio codec (old, deprecated):

 ```bash
 ffplay_vvceasy -codec:a libfdk_aac -i versatile.m4a